SillyTavern/SillyTavern-Docs/Usage/faq.md

 ## Tell me more about AI models and how they might differ

-(detailed description of differeing model capabilities and the reasons thereof coming soon)
+(detailed description of different model capabilities and the reasons thereof coming soon)

 ## Give me an overview of my AI model options